pucilpet/mariadb-galera-swarm/README.md

 However, it could also work with manual scheduling (`docker run`) by specifying the correct environment variables.

-It takes as a command either "seed" or "node".
-The "seed" command is used only to initialize a new cluster and after initialization and other nodes are joined the "seed" container can be stopped.
+It takes as a command one of the following:

+ - "seed" - Used only to initialize a new cluster and after initialization and other nodes are joined the "seed" container should be stopped and replaced with a "node" container using the same volume.
-The "node" command takes as a second argument a comma-separated list of IPs or hostnames to resolve which are used to build the `--wsrep_cluster_address` option for joining a cluster.
+ - "node" - Join an existing cluster.
+Takes as a second argument a comma-separated list of IPs or hostnames to resolve which are used to build the `--wsrep_cluster_address` option for joining a cluster.

-For example, using Docker Swarm Mode the built-in DNS server can be used for automatic cluster member address discovery.
-The same technique works also for Kontena or systems with access to a Consul server.
+ - "nowsrep" - Start server with Galera disabled.
+Useful for maintenance tasks like performing mysql_upgrade and resetting root credentials.
+ - "sleep" - Start the container but not the server.
+Runs "sleep infinity".
+Useful just to get volumes initialized or if you want to `docker exec` without the server running.

+The main feature over the official maraiadb image is that DNS-resolution is used to discover other nodes so they don't have to be specified explicitly.
+Works with any system with DNS-based service discovery such as Kontena, Docker Swarm Mode, Consul, etc.

 ### Example (Docker 1.12 Swarm Mode)